pga2rn/simple-sqlite3-orm/README.md

 from typing import TypedDict, Literal from simple_sqlite3_orm import ConstrainRepr, TableSpec, TypeAffinityRepr

-# Optionally, you can define a TypedDict for select and delete related APIs' type hints.
+# It is recommended to define a TypedDict for using the select and delete related APIs.
 #   Due to the limitation of Python typing system, currently there is no way to
 #   use the defined TableSpec(pydantic model) to type hint the kwargs.
 # See the following sections of select and delete db operations for more details.